openresty/lua-nginx-module/README.markdown

 Known Issues
 ============

+* As ngx_lua's predefined Nginx I/O APIs use coroutine yielding/resuming mechanism, the user code should not call any Lua modules that use coroutine API to prevent obfuscating the predefined Nginx APIs like [ngx.location.capture](http://wiki.nginx.org/NginxHttpLuaModule#ngx.location.capture) (actually coroutine modules have been masked off in [content_by_lua](http://wiki.nginx.org/NginxHttpLuaModule#content_by_lua) directives and others).
+This limitation is a little crucial, but don't worry, we're working on an alternative coroutine implementation that can fit into the Nginx event model.
+When it is done, the user code will be able to use the Lua coroutine mechanism freely as in standard Lua again!

 * Because the standard Lua 5.1 interpreter's VM is not fully resumable, the [ngx.location.capture](http://wiki.nginx.org/NginxHttpLuaModule#ngx.location.capture) and [ngx.location.capture_multi](http://wiki.nginx.org/NginxHttpLuaModule#ngx.location.capture_multi) methods cannot be used within the context of a Lua [pcall()](http://www.lua.org/manual/5.1/manual.html#pdf-pcall) or [xpcall()](http://www.lua.org/manual/5.1/manual.html#pdf-xpcall).
 If you're heavy on Lua exception model based on Lua's [error()](http://www.lua.org/manual/5.1/manual.html#pdf-error) and `pcall()`/`xpcall()`, use LuaJIT 2.0 instead because LuaJIT 2.0 supports fully resume-able VM.